 By Jill Fox

-Believing that everyone should understand how government works, teacher Jeff Foster is making sure of that with his new book set to come out at the end of the summer.
+Believing that everyone should understand how government works, teacher Jeff Foster is making sure of that with his new book, released on September 1.

 For the past 19 years, Foster has taught AP Government at Marjory Stoneman Douglas High School.
 Now, he is pursuing another goal by authoring, “For Which it Stands: How Our Government Works and Why It Matters.”